Soong19/NanoDB/doc/lab2.md

 2. Implement basic Aggregation expression: Use `AggregationProcessor` to validate whether there is a nested-aggregation, and replace the aggregation with a placeholder `ColumnValue`
+3. Implement Aggregation expression with `GROUP BY`: Add group by attributes to the aggregate and group by node
+4. Implement Aggregation expression with `GROUP BY` and `HAVING`: Add a filter node as the parent node